 -LaPrairie, Adams Co.

 Most of the portrait photos that I upload are from the Crain Family Collection.
 The collection not only contains varied paper ephemera but also scads of photos of the Pulaski old timers (mostly Crain, Baxter, Newcomb, Gordon, Hoyt, Bacon).
 The collection has been fastidiously maintained by the descendants of Rev. William Crain and his wife, Harriet Tong, from the 1840's to today.
 On loan from my father-in-law, once my work is complete or when I die—whichever comes first—our family will donate the photos to the Archives and Special Collections of Western Illinois University Libraries (WIU) in Macomb, Illinois.

 A collection of Pulaski-related photos and ephemera already resides at Western Illinois University Archives & Special Collections within the Tri-County Genealogical Society Collection (Augusta, Illinois).
 The photos still in the family-held collection represent my husband's closest relatives.

-This Pulaski Cemetery project on Find A Grave would not have been possible without the well-maintained record keeping of William Reynolds Hoyt (1830-1907), the Pulaski Methodist Church Recording Steward.
+This Pulaski Cemetery project on Find A Grave would not have been possible without the careful recordkeeping of William Reynolds Hoyt (1830-1907), the Pulaski Methodist Church Recording Steward.
 His Pulaski Cemetery records were part of Tri-County Genealogical Society Collection and copied by hand in the mid-1940's by my husband's great granduncle, Harry Marshall Crain (1874-1967).
-Harry's original transcription is kept at WIU and my scanned copy is available at hancock.illinoisgenweb.org (http://hancock.illinoisgenweb.org./cemeteries/
+Harry's original transcription is kept at WIU and a scanned copy is available at hancock.illinoisgenweb.org (http://hancock.illinoisgenweb.org./cemeteries/

 Go to the last pages for the index to facilitate locating family groupings.

 Today, all that is left of this central-western Illinois village of Pulaski is the cemetery.
 For the most part, corn and soy fields inhabit the area for miles around, with homes here and there.
 Despite the excellent care that the Augusta Township generously bestows upon Pulaski Cemetery, many of the burials lack markers or the markers are long lost in the earth like that of Pulaski's Thomas Brunton (1778-1871).